mytusshar/auth-module/README.md

    ##### 3. Registration-Login feature with Unique Username in the System:
      In this use-case developer can provide set of registration fields during registration.
-     I-Auth module will explicitly check for uniqueness of Username in this use-case.
+     IAM-Auth module will explicitly check for uniqueness of Username in this use-case.
      User need to be registered before logging in.
      Username is mandatory during login.